BLACK AND FORTH

 Over the past five years, the Black Lives Matter movement inspired funders to pour billions of dollars into closing the racial equity gap through supporting entrepreneurship, career pathways, financial equity, criminal justice reform and more.
 The efforts are immense, but the impact is slow and hard to access, even as one of the most successful Black women business owners in the Nation’s capital.
 The road to success for The Spice Suite has been, and continues to be, paved with barriers both large and small.
 Whether faced with regulations or policies laced with historical biases or gatekeepers to accessing resources afforded to others, these barriers served as an inspiration for Dream Incubator, Inc.

-Inspired by our Black + Forth business model, in which we embrace a traditional back-and-forth system and village approach to business ownership by opening the doors of The Spice Suite to other Black entrepreneurs and makers to sell their products while running our store for the day.
-We launched a 501(c)3, Dream Incubator, Inc. Operating through Black + Forth, the first Black-owned strip mall offering affordable commercial space for Black business owners, Dream Incubator to provide accessible education, resources and grants while serving as a catalyst for aspiring and growth-stage Black entrepreneurs.
+Inspired by our Black and Forth business model, in which we embrace a traditional back-and-forth system and village approach to business ownership by opening the doors of The Spice Suite to other Black entrepreneurs and makers to sell their products while running our store for the day.
+We launched a 501(c)3, Dream Incubator, Inc. operating through Black and Forth, the first Black-owned strip mall offering affordable commercial space for lease by Black business owners, to provide accessible education, resources and grants while serving as a catalyst for aspiring and growth-stage Black entrepreneurs.

 Angel Gregorio is one of the District of Columbia’s most recognized Next-Gen, black female entrepreneurs and influencers of our time.

 Community Servant.
 Innovator.
 Philanthropist.
 Disruptor.